despark/igni-core/README.md

 # Despark's igniCMS

+## UNSUPORTED
+This project is not maintained anymore.
+Still we :heart: you!

+## About
 **igniCMS** is an administrative interface builder for Laravel 5.6.

 _For older Laravel versions (5.4 & 5.5) please use <a href="https://github.com/despark/igni-core/tree/1.7">version 1.7</a> of the igniCMS._